MarkWattTech/MarkWattTech-Tutorials/Home Assistant Button Box/README.md

 # 🔘 Home Assistant Button Box – Community Spotlight

-<p>This project combines an ESP32 a small Oled screen and some buttons into a compact button box for Home Assistant.
+<p>This project combines an ESP32, a small OLED screen, and some buttons into a compact button box for Home Assistant.
 Designed originally by <a href="https://makerworld.com/en/models/1478816-habb-home-assistant-button-box-esphome#profileId-1543829">Akelyte</a>
   (full credit to them), I’ve put my own spin on it with added features, a new enclosure, and extra ESPHome tweaks.
 Watch the full video <a href="https://youtu.be/0jHDhyW68ow" target="_blank">here</a>.</p>

 <img src="https://github.com/MarkWattTech/MarkWattTech-Tutorials/blob/main/Images/thumbnails/HABB.png" width="500">